CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 There are a few different places you can go from here.

-* Log truncation (WHAT DOES THIS ACCOMPLISH IN THIS CASE?
-I GET A NEW CONSOLE LOG ON EACH LOAD)
+* Log truncation.
+This is a different concept than the console logs created by the EventLoggingStrategy; it relates to Orbit's internal logs of transformations that happen.
+This strategy will clear out transformation log entries once they've been processed by all sources.
+There's not really any reason _not_ to use this strategy.
-* Error handling for when operations don't work
+* Error handling for when operations don't work.
-* Informing the user in the UI when records aren't saved to the server, so they can be warned that they need to connect online eventually
+* Informing the user in the UI when records aren't saved to the server, so they can be warned that they need to connect online eventually.

 With this framework of understanding, a good next step would be to read [the Orbit guides](http://orbitjs.com/v0.15/guide/) to understand these fundamental concepts more deeply.